 Health and safety committees should be set up in all workplaces with more than 50 employees and in some with between 20 and 50 employees.
 Members of the works council take part in the meetings of the safety committee.

 Tasks and rights

-In addition, since June 2008 there are new rights to information, where outside investors have built up a stake in the company with the aim of possibly taking it over.
-In such cases, the employer is required to inform the economic committee or, where there is none, the works council itself of activities of the other company and the possible impact of the takeover on employees.
+In addition, since June 2008 there are new rights to information where outside investors have built up a stake in the company with the aim of possibly taking it over.
+In such cases, the employer is required to inform the economic committee or, where there is none, the works council itself about the activities of the other company and the possible impact of a takeover on employees.